-The viscosity index of PWCPO (206±0.11), as presented in Table 3.2, is a good test of its potential to be used for the production of multigrade lubricating oil, even though the PWCPO could not be used in its raw form for the production of biolubricant due to its poor thermal and oxidative stability [25].
-The flash point of the PWCPO was found to be 153±0.10°C which is lower compared to the flash point of ecofriendly Mobil 1 5W-30 (172°C).
-This shows that there is higher risk of flammability for transporting and storing PWCPO than Mobil 1 5W-30.
-The pour point of the PWCPO was found to be -9±0.00°C and is lower compared to the pour point of ecofriendly Mobil 1 5W-30 lubricating oil (-40°C).
-The quality assessment parameters of the PWCPO showed kinematic viscosities at 40 (36.98±0.01) and 100°C (8.26±0.03 cSt), Table 3.2, respectively, while the viscosity index was found to be 206±0.11.
-This shows that the PWCPO could be used for the production of multigrade motor car engine oils (Appendix II) due to its high viscosity index.
+The viscosity index of PWCPO (206±0.11), as presented in Table 2, is a good test of its potential to be used for the production of multigrade lubricating oil, even though the PWCPO could not be used in its raw form for the production of biolubricant due to its poor thermal and oxidative stability [25].
+The flash point of the PWCPO was found to be 153±0.10°C which is lower than the flash point of ecofriendly Mobil 1 5W-30 (172°C).
+This shows that there is a higher risk of flammability for transporting and storing PWCPO than Mobil 1 5W-30.
+The pour point of the PWCPO was found to be -9±0.00°C and is lower than the pour point of ecofriendly Mobil 1 5W-30 lubricating oil (-40°C).
+The quality assessment parameters of the PWCPO showed kinematic viscosities at 40°C (36.98±0.01 cSt) 100°C (8.26±0.03 cSt) (Table 2) respectively, while the viscosity index was found to be 206±0.11.
+This high viscosity index shows that the PWCPO could be used for the production of multigrade engine oils (Appendix II).

-According to Gobinda et al. [15], good lubricating oil should have higher flash point, viscosity index, shear stability, and thermo-oxidative stability, and have lower cloud point and pour point.
+According to Gobinda et al. [15], good lubricating oil should have high flash point, viscosity index, shear stability, and thermo-oxidative stability, and have low cloud point and pour point.
 In order to produce biolubricant that could compete with available ecofriendly oil, the PWCPO was mixed with mineral based SN 500 oil [26], and additives.
-The produced biolubricant (run no.6 of Table 3.1) showed improved kinematic viscosity, higher flash point, lower pour point, lower acid value, and lower iodine value compared to the PWCPO (Table 3.2).
+The produced biolubricant (run no. 6 of Table 1) showed improved kinematic viscosity, higher flash point, lower pour point, lower acid value, and lower iodine value compared to PWCPO (Table 2).

-The kinematic viscosity of produced biolubricant was found to be 59.32±0.20 cSt at 40°C and 10.72±0.13 cSt at 100°C (Table 3.2).
-Similar results were found for Palm oil TMP lubricating oil as 50.33 cSt at 40°C and 10.87 cSt at 100°C [32], Palm kernel TMP ester as 34.90 at 40°C and 7.80 cSt at 100°C [33], and waste cooking oil as 36.7 cSt at 40°C and 8.50 cSt at 100°C [6].
-This indicates that the produced biolubricant has higher internal resistance to flow compared to palm kernel TMP ester [33] and waste cooking oil [6], and lower internal resistance to flow compared to Palm oil TMP lubricating oil [32].
+The kinematic viscosity of produced biolubricant was found to be 59.32±0.20 cSt at 40°C and 10.72±0.13 cSt at 100°C (Table 2).
+Similar results were found for palm oil TMP lubricating oil as 50.33 cSt at 40°C and 10.87 cSt at 100°C [32], palm kernel TMP ester as 34.90 at 40°C and 7.80 cSt at 100°C [33], and waste cooking oil as 36.7 cSt at 40°C and 8.50 cSt at 100°C [6].
+This indicates that the produced biolubricant has higher internal resistance to flow compared to palm kernel TMP ester [33] and waste cooking oil

-The viscosity index of the produced biolubricant was found to be 173±0.10 (Table 3.2), which is lower compared to viscosity index of palm oil TMP ester, 214 [32], palm kernel TMP ester, 210 [33], and waste cooking lube oil, 220 [6].
+[6], and lower internal resistance to flow compared to palm oil TMP lubricating oil [32].
+The viscosity index of the produced biolubricant was found to be 173±0.10 (Table 2), which is lower compared to viscosity index of palm oil TMP ester, 214 [32], palm kernel TMP ester, 210 [33], and waste cooking lube oil, 220 [6].
 This shows that the produced biolubricant will experience greater changes in its viscosity with change in temperatures compared to palm oil TMP, palm kernel TMP ester, and waste cooking lube oil.

-The flash point of the produced biolubricant was found to be 234±1.13°C (Table 3.2).
-In similar reviews, flash point of palm kernel TMP ester was found to be 322°C [33], while that of palm oil TMP ester was found to be 253°C [32].
+The flash point of the produced biolubricant was found to be 234±1.13°C (Table 2).
+In similar reviews, the flash point of palm kernel TMP ester was found to be 322°C [33], while that of palm oil TMP ester was found to be 253°C [32].
 This shows that palm kernel TMP ester and palm oil TMP ester have more carbon atoms in their molecular structures compared to the produced biolubricant.
 The produced biolubricant could be used in vehicles without engine failure owing to its conformity with standard [34,35].